VeraLux-Founder-Mike/VeraLux/README.md

 VeraLux isn’t just a DeFi token—it’s a revolution.
 Built on Solana’s lightning-fast blockchain, LUX empowers communities with ethical finance, transparent governance, and a vision for a decentralized world.
 Join us to dismantle centralized control and build a brighter tomorrow.

-> *“We’re not just building a token—we’re crafting a legacy.”*
+> *“We’re not just building a token.
+We’re crafting a better future.”*
 > — Michael Williams, Founder

 ---